Nations discuss coordinating Ukraine war crimes probes

-THE HAGUE, Netherlands (AP) — Government officials from dozens of nations are meeting Thursday in the Netherlands to discuss with the International Criminal Court's chief prosecutor how best to coordinate efforts to bring perpetrators of war crimes in Ukraine to justice.
+THE HAGUE, Netherlands (AP) — The International Criminal Court's chief prosecutor called Thursday for an “overarching strategy” to coordinate efforts to bring perpetrators of war crimes in Ukraine to justice.

 Since Russian President Vladimir Putin ordered the invasion of Ukraine on Feb.
 24, his military forces have been accused of abuses ranging from killings in the Kyiv suburb of Bucha to deadly attacks on civilian facilities, including the March 16 bombing of a theater in Mariupol that an Associated Press investigation established likely killed close to 600 people.

-“Moscow’s actions appear premeditated and draw immediate historical comparisons to Russian ‘filtration’ operations in Chechnya and other areas,” Blinken said.
-“President Putin’s ‘filtration’ operations are separating families, confiscating Ukrainian passports and issuing Russian passports in an apparent effort to change the demographic makeup of parts of Ukraine.”

-Blinken said Putin and his government “will not be able to engage in these systematic abuses with impunity.
-Accountability is imperative.
-This is why we are supporting Ukrainian and international authorities’ efforts to collect, document, and preserve evidence of atrocities.
-Together, we are dedicated to holding perpetrators of war crimes and other atrocities accountable.”
+U.S. State Department human rights envoy Uzra Zeya accused Russian forces of atrocities as she delivered a message to the conference from Secretary of State Antony Blinken.
+She said the accusations in Ukraine mirrored Russia’s previous actions in conflicts in Chechnya, Georgia, Syria and Ukraine since 2014.

+“With each day, the war crimes mount.
+Rape, torture, extrajudicial executions, disappearances, forced deportations.
+Attacks on schools, hospitals, playgrounds, apartment buildings, grain silos, water and gas facilities," Zeya said.
+“These are not the acts of rogue units — they fit a clear pattern across every part of Ukraine touched by Russia’s forces."

-Some 40 nations from the European Union and around the world will be represented at Thursday's conference that is hosted by Dutch Minister of Foreign Affairs Wopke Hoekstra, International Criminal Court Prosecutor Karim Khan and European Union Justice Commissioner Didier Reynders.
+About 40 nations from the European Union and around the world sent representative to Thursday's conference hosted by Khan, Dutch Minister of Foreign Affairs Wopke Hoekstra and the European Union's justice commissioner, Didier Reynders.

-Ukrainian President Volodymyr Zelenskyy is expected to address the government representatives in recorded video messages before they meet behind closed doors to discuss coordinating investigations and evidence gathering as the ICC and different countries pursue war crimes cases.

-The meeting comes as investigations already are underway at the national and international level.
+Reynders said the meeting was held as Ukraine investigates more than 20,000 war crimes in addition to the International Criminal Court probe and national investigations in 14 EU member states.
 Among the topics is how investigators from different countries can collect and document evidence, including of sexual crimes, so it can be used in other jurisdictions.

+In a video message to the meeting, Kuleba called on the international community to establish a tribunal to prosecute Russian leaders for the crime of aggression — when one state launches an unjustified attack on another.

+The ICC doesn't have jurisdiction to prosecute the crime of aggression in Ukraine because neither Russia nor Ukraine is among the court’s 123 member states.

-Khan opened an investigation in Ukraine in early March after dozens of the global court's member nations asked him to intervene.
+Kyiv has, however, accepted the court’s jurisdiction and that cleared the way for Khan to open an investigation in Ukraine in early March after dozens of the global court's member nations asked him to intervene.
 He has visited Ukraine to see firsthand the horrors inflicted on the country and sent the court's largest-ever team of investigators to gather evidence.

-So far, the court has not announced any arrest warrants for suspects in the probe that could reach to the very top of Russia's military chain of command, as well as to the Kremlin.
+So far, the court hasn't announced any arrest warrants for suspects in the probe that could reach to the very top of Russia's military chain of command, as well as to the Kremlin.

 The ICC is a court of last resort that opens cases when other countries are unwilling or unable to launch prosecutions.
 The Hague-based court has no police force to make arrests and relies on assistance from other countries to detain suspects.